Sayed1990/maybank-task-repo/run-as-microservices-docker/Readme.txt

 2) let the IDE finish indexes and imports of dependencies.
 Execute "mvn clean install -Dskiptests"
 3) Run as APPLication and choose main springboot class
 4) once successfully run, open postman and call the APIS
-5) Make sure to change this value from user-management application.yml file when running in local machine :-
-    micro-service:
-     book-service:
-               name: book-management
-               url: 127.0.0.1:8071

 Note : There is one endpoint which requires Kafka to be setup locally.
 And the endpoint is "/data/add".
 Please download zookeeper and kafka in local machine to run otherwise, please skip testing this api.